uc-cdis/indexd/README.md

 If you run an analysis over a set of data and later it gets moved, your analysis is no longer repeatable.
 The same data still exists, it just isn't where you thought.

 This presents a huge problem for repeatable research.
 There needs to be a unique identifier for a given piece of data that can be used in analyses without "hard-coding" the physical location of the data.
-The problem is that data moves.

 <div>
 <img align="right" src="./docs/guid.png" alt="GUID Example" height="250" hspace="20"/>